atlanhq/camelot/docs/index.rst

     sudo pip install virtualenvwrapper

-Add the following lines to your `.bashrc` and source it.
+After installing virtualenvwrapper, add the following lines to your `.bashrc` and source it.

 ::